Rct567/FrequencyMan/README.md

 - Google Books n-gram: https://github.com/orgtre/google-books-ngram-frequency
 - Based on Open Subtitles: https://github.com/hermitdave/FrequencyWords/tree/master

 The default word frequency lists can be found in the `\default_wf_lists`.
-When prompted to create a new _language data directory_ with a default word frequency list, the relevant file will be copied to the relevant _language data directory_, such as `\user_files\lang_data\en`.
+When prompted to create a new _language data directory_ with a default word frequency list, the relevant file will be copied to the new _language data directory_, such as `\user_files\lang_data\en`.

 ## The `user_files` directory